Updated: Jan 15

-The Halloween saga, beginning with John Carpenter’s seminal first film in 1978, incorporates a long and rather tangled web of continuities.
-In linear terms, the new film is the eleventh entry in the franchise, and the tenth to feature Michael Myers (Halloween 3 was an early attempt at anthological horror, and doesn’t focus on the travails of Haddonfield).
+The 'Halloween' saga, beginning with John Carpenter’s seminal first film in 1978, incorporates a long and rather tangled web of continuities.
+In linear terms, the new film is the eleventh entry in the franchise, and the tenth to feature Michael Myers (Halloween III (1982) was an early attempt at anthological horror, and doesn’t focus on the travails of Haddonfield).
 In terms of story however, the various films have followed separate and often contradictory paths.
-The simplest way to place this latest instalment is to pretend that the 1978 film was a one-off, and that Halloween 2-6, H2O, Resurrection and the piss-poor Rob Zombie films, didn’t happen.
+The simplest way to place this latest instalment is to pretend that the 1978 film was a one-off, and that the subsequent sequels and the piss-poor Rob Zombie films, didn’t happen.
 As far as the new film is concerned, Michael Myers was recaptured and incarcerated at Smith’s Grove sanatorium, where he’s remained for forty years, whilst the lone teen survivor - Laurie Strode, as played by the iconic Jamie Lee Curtis - became a paranoid recluse.

 Curtis portrays Laurie as broken and deeply traumatised, still haunted (and ultimately motivated) by the events of forty years ago.
 She exhibits overt signs of post-traumatic stress and survivor’s guilt, and the film explores these ideas adequately, but the writers rely heavily on Curtis’ abilities as an actor, rather than the quality (or lack thereof) of the script, to tell their story.
 The ‘living in isolation’ aspect is perfectly logical and vividly realised, but the use of family within the film feels rather contrived.
 That someone as damaged as Laurie would even consider having children tests credulity.
 Both Karen (Laurie’s daughter, as played by a wholly irritating Judy Greer) and Allyson (Laurie’s granddaughter, portrayed with a modicum of zest by Andi Matichak) exist as proxies for Laurie’s rage and guilt, and fear and loss, respectively.
 Toss in an uninspiring dash of teen angst and a redundant husband/father, ripe for the offing, and a tapestry of interpersonal predictability is thus woven.